Analyzing Drinking Games

 Accommodating a flexible number of players

-Drinking typically happens in a group of people, and it’s important that the number of participants in any game is flexible.
+Drinking is a social event and typically happens around a large group of people.
+It’s important that the number of participants in any game is flexible.
 Nobody wants to be left out and forced to “wait” till the next round.
-Games like Beer Pong suffer from this problem, as you are typically limited to 4 players, which is almost never enough.
+Beer Pong is a game that suffers immensely from this problem.
+The game typically allows for a max of only four players, and anyone who has been to a crappy frat party can tell you how long the waiting list typically is.

 Allow players to enter and exit with no break in action